My Son the Artist: Accepting His ADHD

 Instead, he started making a canvas of himself.
 At 17, Alex had the word “unity” tattooed on his upper arm.
 He never asked my permission, and when I saw it, I told him it made him look like a punk.
 He said it reflected his stand on “race, equality, and acceptance” — a touching sentiment, perhaps, but despite his call for acceptance, it was a little hard for me to accept.

 Of course, that was only the beginning.
-Soon Alex dropped out of high school and moved to the West Coast to live with friends, and then to Arizona, where he became addicted to heroin.
+Soon Alex dropped out of high school and moved to the West Coast to live with friends, and then to Arizona, where he became dependent on heroin.
 This was a terrible time.
 My spirited son — the same boy who once explained to his kindergarten teacher he couldn’t draw melted snowmen because they didn’t leave a mark — was now lost on the streets of a city 3,000 miles away, sticking needles in his arm, probably sleeping in cardboard boxes.
 If I saw him on the street, would I even recognize him?

 All along I’d been determined to stay connected to Alex by not issuing any threats or ultimatums.
 Despite my open-door approach, there were times when I didn’t hear from him for weeks.
 But I had faith that he’d find his way out.
-He acknowledged that drugs were eating him alive and told me he was ready to enter an addiction treatment facility, where he went into recovery.
+He acknowledged that drugs were eating him alive and told me he was ready to enter a treatment facility, where he went into recovery.
 He has remained clean for seven years.

 Meanwhile, Alex’s collection of tattoos spread from his upper arms to his neck, lower arms, and back.
 Given his love for them, I shouldn’t have been surprised that he would want to become a tattoo artist.